SteSurra/TradingView-PineScript/Ichimoku Cloud/README.md

 ![jOw9Ki9r](https://user-images.githubusercontent.com/57445485/126187741-984d36ea-1239-4b47-8496-54ded1e696a5.png)

-3. if the event that the price action and the cloud are one above the other we have latelarization.
+3. if the the price action and the cloud are one above the other we have latelarization.

 ![pWMH8yHN](https://user-images.githubusercontent.com/57445485/126188878-29142d21-b6bd-44a7-bda7-affe47fd5264.png)